karacolada/tre-ces-example/README.md

 ### Making a workflow container-ready

-:construction: **TODO:** rewrite as sections with more detail, and order for Dockerfile specification.
-Start with an explanation of a Dockerfile.

-If starting from scratch, we would recommend using our :construction: template repository as a starting point.
+If starting from scratch, we would recommend using our [template repository](https://github.com/EPCCed/tre-container-samples) as a starting point.
 This should make container building very smooth.

 To adapt existing workflows for containerisation, you need to answer a handful of questions:
 1. What files do I need to run my application, and where does the application expect them?
 Collect any scripts, data, etc. that your application needs.
 You won't be able to quickly copy them into the container after it has been built.
 Less is more here - don't include things you don't need as those will unnecessarily increase build and load time.
 Decide what is needed at build time and what is needed at runtime.
 2. Can my application run unsupervised?
 You won't be able to interact with the running application.
 3. Which steps of my workflow do I want to reuse, and how can I configure those?
 Switch from command line arguments to configuration files - you can change those in `/safe_data` and have the container read them at runtime.
-Split your workflow into modules, for example if you want to run an analysis multiple times but data transformation needs to run only once.
-(DRY)
+Split your workflow into modules, for example if you want to run an analysis multiple times but data transformation needs to run only once - **D**on't **R**epeat **Y**ourself.
 4. If I wanted to run this application on a new machine, what would I need to prepare?
 This will tell you what your software requirements are, and help to figure out how to install them in a container.
 5. When does my machine communicate with the internet?
 The Safe Haven doesn't have access to the internet, and containers are no exception.
 To start with, you could try running your application while switching of your machine's internet connection.
 You might have previously downloaded models into the cache though - this is where local testing of the container will help.
 Anything that needs to be downloaded from the internet has to be provided and packaged with the container.

-> Containers usually run a Linux-based operating system, and the Safe Haven assumes as much.
-Base images are often more sophisticated than a bare-metal operating system though, so familiarity with Linux is rarely required.

 For a comprehensive overview of Docker, take a look at their [guides](https://docs.docker.com/guides/).
 We will not go into all details here.